Integrated Human Activity Sensing and Communications: Unique Signal Processing for HAR in Practical ISAC Deployments

 \subsubsection{Far-Field HAR}

-According to the geographical relationship between transmitter and targets, the sensing area can be divided into two distinct regions, i.e., near-field and far-field.
-The electromagnetic characteristics in near-field and far-field regions result in diverse patterns of receiving signals, further affecting the sensing performance.
-In far-field, due to the low received signal power, low signal-to-noise ratio (SNR) and the multipath propagation, the reflected signals from the human target may be overwhelmed by the background clutter \cite{piuzzi2015complex}.
-Especially, the micro-Doppler frequencies, which are efficient features for HAR, may be contained in signals too weak to be captured.
-In this case, other features such as the time-varying range information of different human body segments can also be employed for recognition \cite{8010417}.
-In addition, in far-field HAR, when the beam is focused on the human body, most energy of reflected sensing signals is likely to be scattered away from the direction of the collocated receiver.
-As a result, the received echoes may be quite weak and overwhelmed by background noise.
-Receiver beamforming, beam alignment and initial scanning are therefore necessary to enhance the received SINR.
+According to the spatial relationship of the transmitters and targets in Fig. \ref{Fig2}, the sensing area may be divided into two distinct regions: near-field and far-field.
+In far-field, due to the low SINR, the signals reflected by the human target may be overwhelmed by the background clutter \cite{7857052}.
+Explicitly, the micro-Doppler frequencies, which are eminently suitable for HAR, may become too weak to be captured.
+Alternatively, other features such as the time-varying range information of different human body segments can be employed for recognition \cite{8010417}.